mParticle/docs/src/pages/developers/partners/firehose/index.md

 ### 1. Creating your `ModuleRegistrationResponse` and Describing your Service

 mParticle users will see the result of your module registration response in our integrations directory.
-You should set a human-readable title for your service (such as your company's name), as well as a short description of your company including a link to your company's website, and it must be less than 230 characters.
+You should set a human-readable title for your service (such as your company's name), as well as a short description of your company including a link to your company's website with optional tracking parameters.
+Your description must be less than 230 characters.

 This information will be also shown on [https://docs.mparticle.com/integrations/](https://docs.mparticle.com/integrations/) and [https://www.mparticle.com/integrations.](https://www.mparticle.com/integrations)